-- The site is in close proximity to Dun Aluinn which is a Category C listed building.
-The site is also in the vicinity of two Category A listed buildings, namely the Tay (General Wade's) Bridge and Castle Menzies. - Historic Environment Scotland (HES) and Perth and Kinross Heritage Trust (PKHT) have assessed the proposal due to the site's proximity to listed buildings and archaeology and there are no objections to the proposed residential development and no mitigation is requested.
+- 74 The site is in close proximity to Dun Aluinn which is a Category C listed building. - Previously Historic Environment Scotland (HES) and Perth and Kinross Heritage Trust (PKHT) have both assessed the site's proximity to listed buildings and archaeology and there were no objections and no mitigation is requested.
+However, as identified in para 70, planting along the boundary of Dun Aluinn will be considered in future phases.